 Does Plume support Ethernet Backhaul?

-How does hardwiring pods improve the network?
+How do hardwiring pods improve the network?

 What else can I use the Ethernet port for?

 If you are not using the Ethernet port for backhaul connections, you can use the port for connections to your wired clients, like a game console or desktop PC.
 Even if your device is capable of both WiFi and Ethernet, plugging a normally static device into the free Ethernet port of a convenient nearby pod will help free up more airtime for the WiFi connections of other wireless-only devices.

 An Ethernet switch can be connected to the pod's Ethernet port to further expand how many devices are hardwired to that pod.

 What kind of Ethernet cable do you recommend?

 You can use any quality Ethernet cable to hardwire your pods, although we recommend CAT 6 or CAT 7 to ensure Gigabit speeds over longer runs.

 How do I set up Plume and keep my hardwired devices connected to the Internet?